yentheng0110/tp/docs/UserGuide.md

 ## Saving/Retrieving Patient Records and Appointment Records Data
 <br>
 Saving and retrieving are performed automatically whenever changes are made, with no additional commands required.

 ---

 ## Exiting the Program
-Exits the program.
+To exit the program, type `exit` exactly, with no extra spaces or characters following it.
 Format: `exit`

 ---

 ## FAQ

 ### Data Management, Updates, & Migration